Musical Theatre Podcast | Episode 2 – All About Jukebox Musicals

 Mamma Mia.
 This is where to check for the professional productions of Mamma Mia the stage musical.

-Moulin Rouge (Upcoming Broadway Production).
-This is the website for the upcoming Broadway production of Moulin Rouge.
-While the movie musical is a jukebox the Broadway production apparently will also have the songs from the movies and some original songs as well.
-There isn’t a date for when this production will debut.
+Moulin Rouge.
+This is the website for the Broadway production of Moulin Rouge.
+While the movie musical is a jukebox the Broadway production has songs from the movies and some original songs as well.